AI + Negotiation

 - Krzysztof Gajos and Zilin Ma of the Intelligent Interactive Systems Group, at the Harvard School of Engineering and Applied Sciences

-- Claude Bruderlein at the Harvard Kennedy School of Government
+- Claude Bruderlein at the Harvard School of Public Health

 - Frontline negotiation practitioners, through Frontline Associates